New data study!What Restaurant Employees Want

-Restaurant Management: Tips & Tactics for 2024
+Restaurant Management: Tips & Tactics for 2026

-By Nick Darlington
+By Nick Darlington Aug 12, 2026

 Every great restaurant has many parts that contribute to its success: delicious food, excellent customer service, an inviting atmosphere, and competent staff.
 But restaurant management is the glue that holds it all together.

-As a restaurant manager, your job is to juggle several responsibilities—from managing employees and controlling costs to creating staff schedules and boosting revenue.
+As a restaurant manager, you juggle several responsibilities—from managing employees and controlling costs to creating staff schedules and boosting revenue.
+With so much on your plate, running a restaurant can be tricky.
+Managers often face common challenges like compliance issues and high staff turnover.

-What is Restaurant Management?
+What is restaurant management?

 Restaurant management covers several duties and responsibilities—from hiring team members, to dealing with customer complaints, to making on-the-fly decisions to control labor costs.
 Restaurant managers are the on-the-ground team members responsible for keeping the operation efficient and providing excellent service to diners.